 2. Identify the services you plan to offer

-Your goals in implementing telehealth will influence the types of services you provide.
+Your goals in implementing telehealth at your behavioral health organization will influence the types of services you provide.
 These may include:

 - Connecting patients with care providers and referrals